What is Hop Latent Viroid (HLVd)?

-What are the symptoms of Hop Latent Viriod in cannabis?
+What are the symptoms of Hop Latent Viroid in cannabis?

 Cannabis plants with HLVd infection exhibit no visible symptoms at first, making the disease difficult to detect.
 Cannabis plants infected with HLVd may have half the cannabinoid content of their healthy counterparts.
 HLVd can affect cannabis plants’ quality by reducing THC levels, the psychoactive compound that gives cannabis its euphoric effects.
 In its latent state, HLVd spreads quietly until triggered by secondary stress such as heat, nutrition, or pests.
 Without testing, the first outbreak is difficult to detect.